RodgersChayuga/2024/README.md

-# How to comditionally render views
+# How to conditionally render views

 ## Introduction: